 If your doctor says yes to the grapefruit test, you know you need to discuss your CBD usage with him as well.
 If your doctor knows nothing about CBD, educate him about it.
-Show him our site and other CBD sites like Project CBD.
+Show him our site.

 Work with your doctor or a pharmacist you trust.
 Be compliant with their recommendations, especially when it comes to regular laboratory checkups, and report any side effects you may develop.

 Your doctor may decide to monitor your blood work more closely if you tell him you want to take CBD.
 Alternatively, he may just recommend you don’t take your CBD too closely to the time of day you take your other medication.

 When used safely, CBD may help you reduce your prescription medication dosages and ultimately their side effects as well.